LightBuzz/Archiver-WinRT/README.md

     Archiver archiver = new Archiver();
     archiver.Compress(source, destination);

-... where source and destination are the specified files and folders.
+Where source and destination are the specified files and folders.
 You can run the included demo and test by yourselves.

+## Installation

+The easiest way is to use Nuget, right from Visual Studio:

+    PM> Install-Package archiver-winrt

+Otherwise, you can download and build this project.

+## Examples

+First of all, include a reference to the assembly:

+    using LightBuzz.Archiver;

-## Compressing a single file
+### Compressing a single file

     private async void CompressFile()
     {